 By taking Eq.~\ref{eq:SLxprime} and \ref{eq:SLyprime} as initial conditions for the phase calculation in Eq.~\ref{eq:phi}, we obtain cumbersome expressions allowing very limited insight and not being suitable for presentation.
-Luckily, the first order approximation for small angle $\beta$ leads to a very compact and insightful form:
+Fortunately, the first order approximation for small angle $\beta$ leads to a compact and insightful form:

-At this point we learn that the TSM is not truely scalar on timescales defined by $\gamma_\mathrm{tot}$.
+This shows that the TSM is not truly scalar on timescales defined by $\gamma_\mathrm{tot}$.
 There is an evolution from one steady state to a new steady state in a slightly changed TSM geometry.
-The main difference in between the two rotations considered is in a fact that in case of the $y$-rotation, in certain cases, if we average the phase $\varphi$ over $\phi \in [0,2\pi]$ we obtain no shift, while in other case the shift is $\theta$:
+Averaging the phase $\varphi$ over $\phi \in [0,2\pi]$ reveals that in the y-rotation case, there is no shift, while in other case of x-rotation, the shift is $\theta$: